Castlevania Anniversary Collection Emerges on Australian Ratings Board

 It’s a wonderful night to be a Castlevania fan as the Castlevania Anniversary Collection has possibly been leaked through the Australian Classification Board with a PG rating Tuesday.

 The game has been listed to release on multiple platforms, but as the description is brief on the page, we have no idea which games will be a part of this collection.
-It could be a collection of all of the games from the original Castlevania to the Lords of Shadow titles, but perhaps that’s wishful thinking.
-It will probably include the classic NES and SNES titles on one disc.
+It will probably include a collection of the NES and SNES titles.

 The Australian Department of Communications and the Arts uses this rating system for games, movies, and other publications, to help consumers make an informed choice for themselves and families.
 It’s similar to the ESRB and PEGI systems in place in the US and EU respectively.